 October 30: George Michael’s debut album Faith is released.

-October 31: A pair in Coventry ties for the world record for longest singles tennis match.
+October 31: A pair in Coventry ties for the world record for the longest singles tennis match to ever be played.
 The match lasted 80 hours and 21 minutes (over 3 days).

 November 2: Both George Harrison and Paul McCartney release singles.
 Harrison released Cloud 9 and McCartney releases All the Best.